dingxiong/dingxiong.github.io/_posts/2025-09-24-you-broke-debugging-after-you-apt-install-gdb.md

 The whole magic is just a gdb script.
 This script sets a bunch of breakpoints at function `malloc`, `free`, `PyMem_Malloc` etc and registers a callback function `memray_spawn_client`.
 This makes total sense for a memory profiler.
-However, the trick part is the line doing `dlopen`.
-The two parameters are
+However, the tricky part is the line doing `dlopen`.
+For my case, the two parameters were

 ```
 $libpath = /usr/local/lib/python3.12/site-packages/memray/_memray.cpython-312-x86_64-linux-gnu.so
 $rtld_now = 2
 ```

-`2` means loading this `_memray.cpython-312-x86_64-linux-gnu.so` shared lib immediately.
+`2` means loading `_memray.cpython-312-x86_64-linux-gnu.so` immediately.

 If `dlopen` succeeds, it should return a valid handler pointer, but what I got was always `0x0`.
 I tried to add `dlerror()` after that line to see what error